azhx/blagoblag/content/drafts/surviving-equifax.rst

 ----------

-We've just designed two alternate architectures that make us resillient to RCE in our web application, a vulnerability like the one in Apache Struts which was Equifax's downfall can no longer be used to steal all of our data.
-We've also seen that it's difficult, both of these designs are objectively more complex than the one we started with, and require expertise in distributed systems and cryptography.
+We've just designed two alternate architectures that make us resillient to RCE in our web application.
+A vulnerability like the one in Apache Struts which was Equifax's downfall can no longer be used to steal all of our data.
+We've also seen that it's difficult; both of these designs are objectively more complex than the one we started with, and require expertise in distributed systems and cryptography.
 That sort of talent is unfortunately rare.

 If you want to explore more into these topics, I recommend reading up on `Kerberos`_ and `Macaroons`_ (XXX: more examples?).
+I hope that eventually we grow mature open source frameworks for building systems like these, in the same way Django and other web frameworks provided defenses against XSS, SQL injection, and CSRF out of the box.
 In the meantime, the next time you go to mock Equifax, ask yourself if your systems could survive an RCE on your web server.
 And if not, do you at least know when your dependencies have critical security vulnerabilities?

 .. _`GRPC`: https://grpc.io/
 .. _`Apache Thrift`: https://thrift.apache.org/